 - Technology status

 - What's the status of the technology?
 Is it non-standard?
 Obsolete or deprecated?
 Experimental?

 - For tutorials and guides, how advanced is the material covered by the article?

 - Document metadata

-- The writing community often needs a way to track information about pages in need of specific kinds of work.
-This is done using tags.
+- The writing community needs tags to keep track of which pages need what kind of work.

 Tag type guide